 Once you configure the basic WordPress settings, you’ll perform most other configurations and day-to-day management in the cloud dashboard.

-First, I’ll show you the rest of the available options.
-Then, I’ll demonstrate how the entire flow comes together to help you manage appointments.
+We’ll show you first the rest of the available options.
+Then, demonstrate how the entire flow comes together to help you manage appointments.

 Beyond overall location hours, you can also configure hours for each individual user: